HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexContainer_Properties.md

     *   Even if you apply 100% blur for widgets that display any text( such as Label or Calendar widgets), the text on these widgets is not blurred.
 This is a Native Android limitation.
 To generate the blur effect for the text, apply a skin with darker background to the Label or Calendar widget.
 This is true even when the widgets are placed in a FlexContainer with blur effect and the widgets do not have a skin.
     *   Blur effect will not work on widgets added inside BOX containers.

-Example 1
+### Example 1

 To dynamically set the blur-effect for any widget, such as a FlexContainer, use the following code.

-{% highlight voltMx %}//This is a generic property that is applicable for various widgets.
+{% highlight VoltMx %}//This is a generic property that is applicable for various widgets.
 //Here, we have shown how to use the blur property for FlexContainer widget.
 /*You need to make a corresponding use of the blur property for other applicable widgets.*/